aphexddb/zoku-audio/examples/README.md

 ### [twitter_mood](Twitter Mood)

+Open the puredata patch `twitter_mood/puredata/mood_fancy.pd` to hear audio

 * Gets mood from Twitter
-* Maps the mood to a `-1.0` to `1.0` range
+* Maps the mood to a `0` to `127` range
-* Generates various waves using an [oscillator](https://github.com/NHQ/oscillators)
-* Emits audio to your left/right speakers
-* Emits tweets to a UI
+* Emits mood over OSC (via UDP)
-    * See scores
-    * Adjust Twitter search terms
+* Provides a UI to see twitter messages and mood, as well as change filters

 You will need a Twitter app created for tokens and secrets.
 Create [one here](https://apps.twitter.com/app/7213267/keys).
 Then use those values in these environment variables as well: